LeosPrograms/holochain/crates/holochain_raft/notes.md

 - keep the parent raft running (but maybe tune down the election timeout to reduce traffic), so that the lost peers can be rediscovered.
 - as soon as a leader is elected on the child fork, the leader will install a snapshot from the parent raft.
 - after this snapshot is installed, the Forking state is removed, and the raft functions as normal.
+- NOTE: probably good for the new raft to start with an entry designating it as a fork of the old, including the log id which indicates the fork point

 Fork ID:
 - rafts are identified by EntryHash plus optional ChildId, a random u64.